janakanuwan/web-page-design/webpack-example-react-3/STEPS.md

 }
 ```
 >- Why 'onClick' is in camel case instead of 'onclick' as in HTML button format?
->- Why do you have to bind functions inside constructor?
+>- Why do you have to bind functions inside the constructor?

 5. Using local state to show values
     - Where should we keep that state?
 How do we decide that?
 Hint: [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
-    - Which data should we keep in state?
+    - Which data should we keep in the _state_?

 ```javascript
 // src/view/Hero.jsx